 The United℠ Explorer Card is designed for loyal United Airlines customers, who frequently travel with checked luggage.
 If your travel is limited to the airline, than this card will offer you a better deal than the Chase Sapphire Preferred® Card.
 On a pure “per point” basis, the Chase Sapphire Preferred® Card is better.
 The United card also gives you priority boarding privileges, and your first free checked bag – up to $120 per roundtrip.

-The information related to the United℠ Explorer Card and Chase Freedom® has been collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
-Terms apply.
+The information related to Chase Freedom® has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.